Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/morse-code.md

 Last Date:
 References:
 draft:
-modified: 2024-08-25T13:34:38+08:00
+modified: 2024-08-28T15:32:26+08:00
 ---
 ## Challenge Description
 ![[PicoCTF morse-code.png]]

-For this challenge, we are required to decrypt morse code in an audio format.
+For this challenge, we are required to decode morse code in an audio format.

 We begin by downloading the file provided, which is a `.wav` file.